DrDanicka/trading_strategy_tester/docs/dev/index.md

 - [**`indicators`**](modules/indicators.md): Implements technical indicators commonly used in strategies.
 - [**`trade`**](modules/trade.md): Represents individual trades and their properties.
 - [**`statistics`**](modules/statistics.md): Calculates performance metrics such as profit, drawdown, win rate, etc.

 ---

-## Large Language Model (LLM) Integration

-The project integrates with Large Language Models (LLMs) to help generate and optimize trading strategies from natural language descriptions.

-Two main techniques are used:

-### Fine-tuning

-Fine-tuning involves taking a pre-trained model and training it further on a custom dataset.
-This allows the model to specialize in interpreting and generating trading strategy code.

-The dataset consists of natural language strategy descriptions paired with their code implementations.
-It is created using the `training_dataset` module.

-### Retrieval-Augmented Generation (RAG)

-RAG enhances language model outputs by retrieving relevant information from a knowledge base during generation.
-In this project, RAG is used to inject context (e.g., existing strategy documentation or indicator definitions) into the LLM’s response.

-The knowledge base is generated from the project’s internal documentation and strategy schema.

----